Compensation Tables For Personal Injury Claims

 If you would like to know more about the claims process or potential payouts for personal injuries, contact our team for free legal advice.
 We can tell you if you’re eligible to claim and provide you with a compensation estimate.
 To learn more about this, please refer to the compensation tables for personal injury claims below.

-List Of Compensation Payouts In The UK
+A List Of Compensation Payouts For Personal Injury Claims

-Injuries are assigned value according to the compensation brackets found in the Judicial College Guidelines (JCG) from Judiciary UK.
-As you can see in our table below there are a few examples of the compensation brackets from the 16th edition of the JCG.
+Injuries are assigned a value according to the compensation brackets found in the JCG.
+The table below features a few examples of the compensation brackets from the JCG.
 However, due to the many factors considered when assigning a value to the general damages portion of your case, the figures in the table are only a guide rather than a guaranteed amount.

-Type of Injury | Notes | Amount |
+Type of Injury | Severity | Guideline Amount |

 ---|---|---|

-Hand Injury (a) | Complete loss of both hands. | £140,660 to £201,490 |
+Hand Injury | Complete loss of both hands. | £171,680 to £245,900 |

 Instead of looking at a list of compensation payouts, you may find it beneficial to speak with our advisors who can provide you with a free valuation of your claim.
 They can also offer guidance on the special damages you could include in your settlement.
 Call the number above for more information.